 Is This A Class Action?

 While three class actions were filed against C.R.
 Bard in the summer of 2012, most claims involving IVC filters have been filed as individual personal injury lawsuits.
+Generally, class action is an inappropriate legal mechanism for lawsuits that involve severe personal injuries, since the primary goal of class action is to treat a wide group of people equally.
+In the case of IVC filter claims, however, injuries – and thus compensation amounts – are unlikely to be equal.

 How Multidistrict Litigation Works

-If a number of lawsuits sharing substantially similar allegations and legal questions are filed in Federal Courts, the claims can be transferred to a single court.
-Under the management of one judge, pretrial proceedings like Discovery (in which a Defendant and Plaintiffs are allowed to obtain evidence from one another) can be conducted in common, improving efficiency and the consistency of expert testimony.
+If a number of lawsuits sharing substantially similar allegations and legal questions are filed in federal courts, the claims can be transferred to a single court.
+Under the management of one judge, pretrial proceedings like Discovery (in which a Defendant and plaintiffs are allowed to obtain evidence from one another) can be conducted in common, improving efficiency and the consistency of expert testimony.
 After these steps are complete, each case can be sent back to the court in which it was originally filed.

-Thus Plaintiffs remain in control of their lawsuits, and can make crucial decisions like whether to accept a settlement offer or proceed to trial for themselves.
-In class actions, on the other hand, one or more “representative” Plaintiffs file suit on behalf of a wider group.
+Thus plaintiffs remain in control of their lawsuits, and can make crucial decisions like whether to accept a settlement offer or proceed to trial for themselves.
+In class actions, on the other hand, one or more “representative” plaintiffs file suit on behalf of a wider group.
 Representatives may make individual decisions, but the results of those decisions are binding on members of the “class.”

 Can I File An IVC Filter Lawsuit?